 “Most pre-industrial economies had standards of living not much above subsistence, among that the majority of the population were focused on producing their means of survival.
 For example, in medieval Europe, as much as 80% of the labor force was employed in subsistence agriculture.
 A process called proto-industrialization occurred in Europe as well as in Mughal India, and was the first stage prior to the Industrial Revolution.”

 These have been copied from different sources.
-But when combined together, they will give rise to patchwork plagiarism.
+But when combined together, they can be seen as a patchwork plagiarism example.

 “Industrialization (or Industrialization) is the period of social and economic change that transforms a human group from an agrarian society into an industrial society.
 Most pre-industrial economies had standards of living not high above subsistence with high levels of poverty.
-The majority of the population was focused on producing their means of survival and had bare minimum necessities for survival.
-A process called proto-industrialization occurred in Europe as well as in Mughal India, and was the first stage prior to the Industrial Revolution.”
+The majority of the population was focused on producing their means of survival and had the bare minimum necessities for survival.
+A process called proto-industrialization occurred in Europe as well as in Mughal India, and was the first stage prior to the Industrial Revolution.
+This article has not essentially been copied from one source or copied verbatim.
+But since it sticks close to the original source and has been copied from multiple sources, it is still considered patchwork plagiarism, meaning that it can create problems for the writer.

 Know the Ways to Avoid Plagiarism